PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 inside a field.
 Slot 1 in Field 1 is a global handshape option (see :ref:`global_handshape_options`) for forearm involvement.
 Field 2 to 7 are devoted to the thumb, thumb-finger contact, and the four fingers.
-If you click on any slot, information about that particular slot will appear at the bottom right corner.
+If you click on any slot, a list of permitted characters will appear as a pull-down menu.
+Further information about that particular slot will appear at the bottom right corner.

-For example, if you click on Slot 5 in Field 2, the following information will appear:
+For example, if you click on Slot 5 in Field 2, you will find the following information:

 Field number is 2; Field type is Thumb; Slot number is 5; Slot type is Thumb DIP flexion; and permitted characters are H (hyperextended), E (extended), i (intermediate), and F (flexed).